junxit/us-congress-bills-110/metadata.md

 - 2007-01-05 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-01-05 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-01-05 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2007-01-09 — Sponsor introductory remarks on measure.
+(CR E50)
+- 2007-01-12 — Considered pursuant to H. Res.
+6. (consideration: CR H440-489)
+- 2007-01-12 — DEBATE - Pursuant to the provisions of H. Res.
+6, the House proceeded with three hours of debate on H.R.
+4.
+- 2007-01-12 — Floor Summary: DEBATE - The House proceeded with 10 minutes of debate on the Barton motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment inserting provisions assuring continued access to covered part D drugs and pharmacy networks and protection against increasing drug prices for veterans.
+- 2007-01-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-01-12 — Mr. Barton (TX) moved to recommit with instructions to Ways and Means and Energy and Commerce. (consideration: CR H486-488; text: CR H486)
+- 2007-01-12 — On motion to recommit with instructions Failed by the Yeas and Nays: 196 - 229 (Roll no. 22).
+- 2007-01-12 — On passage Passed by recorded vote: 255 - 170 (Roll no. 23). (text: CR H440)
+- 2007-01-12 — Passed/agreed to in House: On passage Passed by recorded vote: 255 - 170 (Roll no. 23).(text: CR H440)
+- 2007-01-12 — Received in the Senate and Read twice and referred to the Committee on Finance.
+- 2007-01-12 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H488)
+- 2007-01-12 — The previous question was ordered pursuant to the rule. (consideration: CR H486)